PirateCodeWeb3/primary-pfp-contract/faq.md

 Yes, you can set your PFP to any address anytime by your token owner address.

-## I have used delegate.cash/warm.xyz to seperate my cold & hot wallet, is that primary PFP support it?
+## I have used delegate.cash/warm.xyz to seperate my cold & hot wallet, are they supported by primary PFP?

-Yes, the contract support delegate.cash and warm.xyz.

-## What is set primary for delegate?

-It worked the same way like delegate.cash, you can set your primary PFP to an delegate address which can be a hotwallet to avoid scammed by signing.

-The best practice would be set your ENS primary name to a hotwallet, and set your primary PFP delegate to the hotwallet from your PFP vault.
+Yes, the primary PFP support delegate.cash and warm.xyz to use hotwallet to set primary PFP to take 0 risk of PFP in vault.

-## How can I remove the delegate?

-Remove it by owner or set the same PFP to a new address is the way to remove delegate.

 ## What if I sold my primary PFP?